National Women's Soccer League: Stadiums and attendance

 A Chicago Red Stars and Bay FC match at Wrigley Field set a single-game attendance record of 35,038.

 In the 2025 season, every NWSL team will use one stadium as its primary home venue.

 The highest single-game attendance in the league's history was on August 23, 2025, for a game between Bay FC and the Washington Spirit at Oracle Park which drew 40,091.
 This broke the league previous single-game attendance record of 35,038 from a June 8, 2024 game between the Chicago Red Stars and Bay FC at Wrigley Field.

+The 2025 playoffs drew a league-record total attendance of 114,459 across seven matches, an increase of 11% from the 2024 postseason.

 On June 3, 2023, a double-header featuring Seattle Reign FC and Portland Thorns FC alongside a Major League Soccer matchup between the Seattle Sounders and Portland Timbers drew an announced attendance of 42,054.

 In 2024, the NWSL reached a historic milestone of 2 million match attendees for the first time in league history.

 In 2025, multiple teams set attendance records for their home openers, including the NC Courage.